PERM Audit & RFI Reasons & Triggers | How to Avoid Audits

 What is a Perm Audit?

-A PERM Audit is when the Department of Labor requests information related to the recruitment process to ensure all proper guidelines were followed.
-In the event of an audit, the DOL will deem that your recruitment report is insufficient or contains suspicious circumstances that need to be examined more closely.
 When a PERM application is chosen for an audit, the petitioning employer will get an audit letter with the documents being requested outlined.
-There are 30 days from the date of the audit for the information and evidence to be provided.
+There are 30 days from the date of the audit request for the employer to provide the requested information and evidence.
 It is important to meet this strict deadline to avoid an automatic denial.
 It is possible to request an extension if necessary.

-All employment-based green cards require a PERM except for the EB-1 and the EB-2 with a National Interest Waiver.
+All employment-based green cards require a PERM, except for the EB-1 and the EB-2 with a National Interest Waiver.
 Keep in mind that the sponsoring employer is responsible for the entire PERM process from recruitment to the filing process.

 PERM Audit Denial Rate